geersch/nestjs-getting-started/docs/06-business-logic.md

 `driver-too-young.error.ts`

-Error which is thrown if the driver is too young to be insured.
+The error is thrown if the driver is too young to be insured.

 ```ts
 import { BusinessRuleViolation } from './busisness-rule-validation.error';